MetaMask/onchain-svg-nft-tickets/README.md

 cd apps/web && npm run dev
 ```

-If all is working, you should see the text: "Lets Build in Web3".
+If all is working, you should see the text: **"Lets Build in Web3"**

-Exit out of `next dev`
+Revert to the root and exit out of: `npm run dev`

 ```bash
 cd ../..